FreddiLavender/SQL_Queries/README.md

 // Selecting Cities with a Population higher than 100000 in the USA from a SQL Database //

-SELECT *
+SELECT DISTINCT 'location'

-FROM city
+FROM 'city'
 WHERE countrycode = 'USA'

-AND population > 100000
+AND 'population' > 100000